-Document(s) Details to be provided VEEC Assignment Form Assignment form to be completed and signed by the installer and energy consumer.
-For installations under activity 6, form includes signed agreement between the consumer and installer about the scope of the installation, including whether a product is to be removed and the scope of any building repair work (if any) to be undertaken by the installer.
-Invoice / proof of purchase Document must list: of purchase the brand and model of the installed product(s) the number of installed product(s) the name and address of the energy consumer the name, address and ABN of the installer business. the price of the product(s) (before VEEC incentive is applied) the VEEC incentive amount the amount paid the by the energy consumer for the product(s) (after VEEC incentive is applied) date of purchase or installation.
-Non prescribed certificate of electrical safety (CoES) 35 Either the VBA Compliance Certificate or CoES must include a description of the nature of work carried out, including: the type and number of product(s) installed the type and number of product(s) decommissioned and the method of and the type and number of product(s) decommissioned and the method of decommissioning (where products are decommissioned as part of the installation) the floor area heated by existing product(s) (scenarios (iii) and (iv) only).
+Document(s) Details to be provided VEEC Assignment Assignment form to be completed and signed by the installer and energy consumer.
+1 onn For installations under activity 6, form includes signed agreement between the consumer and installer about the scope of the installation, including whether a product is to be removed and the scope of any building repair work (if any) to be undertaken by the installer.
+Invoice / proof of purchase Document must list: the brand and model of the installed product(s) the number of installed products the name and address of the energy consumer the name, address and ABN of the installer business. the price of the product(s) (before VEEC incentive is applied) the VEEC incentive amount the amount paid by the energy consumer for the product(s) (after the VEEC incentive is applied) date of purchase or installation.
+Non prescribed certificate of electrical safety (CoES) 35 Either the VBA Compliance Certificate or CoES must include a description of the nature of work carried out, including: and the type and number of product(s) installed the type and number of product(s) decommissioned and the method of decommissioning (where products are decommissioned as part of the installation) the floor area heated by existing product(s) (scenarios (iii) and (iv) only).
 An appendix(s) may be provided with the VBA Compliance Certificate or a CoES.
-Where an appendix is used, the following criteria must be met: VBA Compliance
+VBA Compliance Where an appendix is used, the following criteria must be met:the certificate must refer to the appendix and list the number of pages